timescale/docs/timescaledb/overview/release-notes/index.md

 ### What's new in TimescaleDB 2.2.1:

 Skip Scan optimization on single node and multinode.
 This feature offers significant improvements in performance of `SELECT` queries with `DISTINCT ON`.

 This release also adds support for creating distributed restore points.
 This allows performing consistent restores of multi-node clusters from a backup.

 The bug fixes in this release address issues in size and stats functions, high memory usage in distributed inserts, slow distributed ORDER BY queries, indexes involving INCLUDE, single chunk query planning, compression, and policies.

 **PostgreSQL 11 deprecation announcement**

 Timescale is working hard on our next exciting features.
 To make that possible, we require functionality that is unfortunately absent on PostgreSQL 11.
 For this reason, we will continue supporting PostgreSQL 11 until mid-June 2021.
 Sooner to that time, we will announce the specific version of TimescaleDB in which PostgreSQL 11 support will be removed.

 <highlight type="tip">
 TimescaleDB 2.2.1 is currently GA, and we encourage users to upgrade in testing environments to gain experience and provide feedback on new and updated features.

 Especially because some API updates from TimescaleDB 1.x to 2.0 are breaking changes, we recommend reviewing the [Changes in TimescaleDB 2.0](/timescaledb/latest/overview/release-notes/changes-in-timescaledb-2/) for more information and links to installation instructions when upgrading from TimescaleDB 1.x.
 </highlight>

-## Release Notes
+## Release notes

 In this section, we will cover historical information on past releases and how you can learn more.